mxklb/multilang/README.md

 ## Default Setup - Configuration

 The initial setup section within _multilang.js_ provides some configuration controls for _multilang_.
-The initial default language, _R.js_' Advanced String Formating (asf) and some other configurations can be controlled ...
+The initial default language, _R.js_' advanced string formating (asf) and some other configurations can be controlled ...

 - The default language is _en-GB_.
 To change this edit `var defaultlang = 'en-GB'`

 - The default translation directory is `tr/`.
 To change it set `var langdirectory = your/dir/`

 - The default `<select id="selectLanguage">`.
-To use a different `id` set `var langSelectId`
+To use an other `id` set `var langSelectId`

 - Per default the asf-feature of _R.js_ is enanbled.
 To change it set `var asfEnable = false`

     If asf is enabled provide a _custom.js_ file within your translation directory and overwrite _multilang_'s `translateCustomTexts()` function in it.
 This function will always be executed if the language was changed or `updateLanguage()` was called.
-In here your able to perfom custom translations and special _R.js_ calls.
-To get an idea view the following _custom.js_ code snippet.
+In it you are able to perfom custom translations and special _R.js_ calls.
+To get an idea view the following _custom.js_ code ..
 ```java
     // Custom translations -> custom.js
     function translateCustomTexts() {